millerdev/lms-ultralight/README.md

   Backspace key).

-There is no support for adding items to the playlist yet, so it is recommended to not set ultralight as the default theme.
-Instead, use the default theme to browse the media library and add items to the playlist, and use ultralight on your mobile device and/or to rearrange or delete items in the playlist.
+There is no support for adding items to the playlist yet, so it is recommended to not set ultralight as the default skin.
+Instead, use the default skin to browse the media library and add items to the playlist, and use ultralight on your mobile device and/or to rearrange or delete items in the playlist.
 A media library browser will hopefully be developed someday.